elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-defining-characteristics-of-oligarchic-factions-in-ancient-athens.md

 url: /learn/history-of-the-world/questions/what-were-the-defining-characteristics-of-oligarchic-factions-in-ancient-athens
 score: 8.0
 related_article1:
-    id: 166018
+    id: 166034
-    title: How did the geographical location of Athens contribute to its economic importance?
+    title: >-
+        What were the civic responsibilities of Athenian citizens, particularly in terms of military obligations?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-geographical-location-of-athens-contribute-to-its-economic-importance
+    url: /learn/history-of-the-world/questions/what-were-the-civic-responsibilities-of-athenian-citizens-particularly-in-terms-of-military-obligations
 related_article2:
-    id: 166036
+    id: 166037
-    title: What mythical contributions did Theseus make to the concept of synoikism in Athens?
+    title: >-
+        What were the lasting impacts of Solon and Kleisthenes' reforms on Athenian democracy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-mythical-contributions-did-theseus-make-to-the-concept-of-synoikism-in-athens
+    url: /learn/history-of-the-world/questions/what-were-the-lasting-impacts-of-solon-and-kleisthenes-reforms-on-athenian-democracy
 related_article3:
-    id: 166017
+    id: 166037
-    title: What was the historical significance of Athens as an urban center in ancient times?
+    title: >-
+        What were the lasting impacts of Solon and Kleisthenes' reforms on Athenian democracy?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-historical-significance-of-athens-as-an-urban-center-in-ancient-times
+    url: /learn/history-of-the-world/questions/what-were-the-lasting-impacts-of-solon-and-kleisthenes-reforms-on-athenian-democracy
 related_article4:
+    id: 166019
+    title: >-
+        What is the myth of Synoikism, and how does it relate to the Attica region?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-is-the-myth-of-synoikism-and-how-does-it-relate-to-the-attica-region
+related_article5:
     id: 166034
+    title: >-
-    title: What were the civic responsibilities of Athenian citizens, particularly in terms of military obligations?
+        What were the civic responsibilities of Athenian citizens, particularly in terms of military obligations?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-were-the-civic-responsibilities-of-athenian-citizens-particularly-in-terms-of-military-obligations
-related_article5:
-    id: 166021
-    title: How did the concept of direct democracy function in ancient Athens?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-concept-of-direct-democracy-function-in-ancient-athens
 ---

 &nbsp;